mfkimbell/aws-serverless-zoo-management/README.md

 # aws-serverless-zoo-management

 ## What this application does
-It uses AWS SAM to creat a zoo animal registry
+It uses AWS SAM to creat a zoo animal registry for new and born animals and creates a cron job that triggers automated feeding tracking for all animals based on their schedule.

 ## Setup VScode with SAM
 * ``` brew install aws cli ``` installs aws cli